forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 1. When directed to, paste the `forceide://` URL into the prompt and then press Enter.
 1. When directed to, either accept the default project name or enter a name for your debugging project, then press Enter.
 1. Choose a location to store the project, and then click **Create Project**.
 1. Wait for the project generation process to finish.
 VS Code creates a Salesforce DX project that contains your packaged metadata, your subscriber's metadata, and skeleton classes for other packages in the org.
 VS Code also creates a launch configuration (`launch.json` file) for the project.
 This process can take a long time, especially for orgs that contain a lot of metadata, so feel free to leave it running and check back later.
+You can monitor the progress in the output panel at the bottom of VS Code.
+To show the output panel, select **View** > **Output**, then select **Salesforce DX CLI** from the dropdown menu in the corner of the Output tab.
 When the project is ready, VS Code opens it for you in a new window.
 1. In the new window, from the Explorer view, open an Apex class or trigger that you want to set breakpoints in.
 1. To set a breakpoint, click the gutter to the left of the line numbers.
 1. Switch to the Debug view.